hjylewis/esplint/README.md

 - `eslint` — ESLint cli (CLIEngine) [options](https://eslint.org/docs/developer-guide/nodejs-api#cliengine).
 - `rules` — An array of eslint rule names to track.
 - `write` — Corresponds to the negation of the `--no-write` CLI option.
 See [Command line options](#command-line-options).

+## Git Conflicts

+Git conflicts can sometimes occur in the record file.
+If that happens, running `esplint` should fix most cases.